► Mclaren F1-beating 250mph V-max

 All the other switchgear is fashioned from polished aluminum, and the engine start button – as well as the switch for the car’s velocity mode – is found on the ceiling of the teardrop-shaped cockpit, above the driver’s head.

-Amongst all the hand-stitched leather and bespoke materials, McLaren has also introduced ‘directional’ leather that should allow occupants to easily slip into the car, but be gripped when actually driving.
-It’ll be interesting to see how that works.
+Among all the hand-stitched leather and bespoke materials, McLaren also introduced ‘directional’ leather that should allow occupants to easily slip into the car, but be gripped when actually driving.

 Read more McLaren reviews